 - How much does orthodontic in children cost?

-If your kid has misaligned teeth that have affected their esthetic (beauty), smile, chewing, speaking and other dental-related issues, reading this page can provide plenty of information.
-This article provides what you need to know about orthodontic problems in children, diagnosis, appropriate age for orthodontics, outcomes of untreated malpositioned teeth, treatment and cost of orthodontics for children.
+If your kid has misaligned teeth that have affected their appearance, smile, chewing or speaking, reading this page can provide useful information.
+This article provides what you need to know about orthodontic problems in children, diagnosis, appropriate age for orthodontics, outcomes of untreated malposed teeth, treatment and cost of orthodontics for children.
 Reading this page will be helpful for any responsible caring parents.

 What is orthodontics treatment?